 In the UK, bitcoins are considered taxable assets.

-When you pay tax on your bitcoin earnings:
+When to pay tax on your bitcoin earnings

-If you earn bitcoins through mining them on your computer, then they count as income, and you need to pay Income Tax on their value calculated in GBP.
+If you earn bitcoins through mining, this is considered income and you’ll need to pay Income Tax on their value calculated in GBP.
 You might also be liable for National Insurance.
-However, you can expense your mining equipment (computers, electricity, and maintenance).
+That said, you can expense your mining equipment (computers, electricity, and maintenance).

-What to do if you made a loss:
+What to do if you make a loss

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.